MatFon73/Cloud/README.md

 - max_input_time: this sets the maximum time in seconds that a script can parse input data.
 - memory limit: Defines the memory allocated to PHP.
 - when they change the file "php.ini" you must restart the apache service inside the server with the following command "sudo service apache2 restart".
-- you must give permissions to the "cloud" folder with the command "sudo chmod -R 777".
+- you must give permissions to the "Cloud" folder with the command "sudo chmod -R 777".

 ### End